mrazomej/phd/src/chapter_05/section_03_model.md

 $\left\langle{\cdot}\right\rangle$ is the population average.
 The fold-change is simply the mean expression level in the presence of the repressor relative to the mean expression level in the absence of regulation.
-In the language of statistical mechanics this quantity takes the form
+In the language of statistical mechanics, this quantity takes the form
 $$
 \text{fold-change} = \left( 1 + \frac{R}{N_{NS}}
 e^{-\beta\Delta\varepsilon_r} \right)^{-1},